Bipolar Disorder and Addiction Treatment

 WHAT TO EXPECT

 Like other mental health conditions, bipolar disorder can make daily life difficult.
 This can lead to self-medicating with drugs or alcohol to cope with symptoms.
-Self-medicating with addictive substances is risky because it can lead to addiction, and addiction comes with its own set of problems.
+Approximately 60% of individuals with bipolar disorder have a history of substance abuse.
+Individuals with bipolar I disorder are nearly six times more likely to develop a substance use disorder than the general population.
 Self-medicating with drugs or alcohol can also worsen bipolar symptoms and create even more negative consequences within a person’s life.

 The best option for treating bipolar disorder and drug or alcohol addiction is through a recovery program that takes a dual diagnosis approach.
 Both conditions must be treated at the same time, with strategies that can alleviate stress and/or symptoms of the bipolar disorder without relying on addictive substances for relief.

-Woman embracing older woman in bipolar disorder and addiction support group
+Woman embracing older woman in bipolar disorder and addiction treatment in Fresno County

 What is Bipolar Disorder?